Stay committed to your decisions, but stay flexible in your approach.

 - Based on size and value/time/risk, the PO may re-rank stories

-- The team and PO negotiate and finalize the stories selected
+- The team and PO negotiate and finalize the selected stories

-- Everyone commits to the sprint goals.
+- Everyone commits to the iteration goals

 Below are some tips for holding a successful iteration planning meeting:

-- Timebox the meeting to 4 hours
+- Timebox the meeting to 4 hours or less

 - This meeting is held by and for the team

 Leffingwell, Dean.
 Scaling Software Agility: Best Practices for Large Enterprises.
-Addison-Wesley, 2007.
-Chapter 10
+Addison-Wesley, 2007, chapter 10.

 Cohn, Mike.
 Agile Estimating and Planning.
-Robert C. Martin series.
+Robert C. Martin Series.
 Prentice Hall, 2005.